themmyloluwaa/100DaysOfGrowth/readme.md

 - I continued writing test for the trivia app.
 For the first time, writing tests in react native gave me an amazing experience.
 I hope it continues this way.

 - Concludeded the day by continuing typescript learning and working on a small project called maps

+### Day 9
+- Solved two leetcode challenges on reversing a linked list and also checking if a linked list is a palindrome.
+- Learnt about packages and processes in linkux
+- Read the computer science distilled book on data types and structures.
+I had to skip the strategy chapter because it was too complicated.
+It's a chapter I would often visit.
+- Finished up the triviaApp and submitted it.
+I'm scheduled for an interview on Thur.